 A Setting for Diplomacy

-The Dolley Madison Room is a welcoming space, inspired by the hospitality of Dolley Madison, who was famous for her gracious entertaining at the White House when her husband, James, was the nation’s third president.
+The Dolley Madison Room is a welcoming space, inspired by the hospitality of Dolley Madison, who was famous for her gracious entertaining at the White House when her husband, James, was the nation’s fourth president.
 The room was designed by Edward Vason Jones to reflect the Federal style of architecture that was fashionable during the first two decades of the 19th century.

 This room’s color scheme of cream, pink, and silver blue is derived from its handwoven rug and is repeated in the silk wall coverings and upholstery.
 The seating furniture, arranged around a recessed alcove, seems to encourage quiet conversation.
 The furnishings are a superb collection by New York’s finest cabinetmakers of the era, including Duncan Phyfe.
 On one wall is a New York dressing table made in the Empire style by Charles-Honoré Lannuier.
 Both Phyfe, from Scotland, and Lannuier, from France, brought skills and styles from Europe to America when they set up their cabinetmaking shops in New York.
 The room is illuminated by a 19th-century American bronze chandelier as well as a pair of Empire-style bronze candelabra.